 The KZ ZS10 Pro is an incredibly stylish in-ear monitor that is sure to catch the eyes of many.
 The stainless steel faceplate on looks very premium, and the overall build quality is also quite good.

-The ER4P-T is one of Etymtic’s premium offerings that deliver a lean and uncolored sound.
+The ER4P-T is one of Etymtic’s premium offerings and the final product in our list of drummer in ear monitor setup that delivers a lean and uncolored sound.
 The sound is excellent for a single driver, but since it has only a single driver, the bass is notably lacking.
 The highs are also slightly bright.
 However, the mid-range texture and detail are exceptional.
 While there are plenty of dual-drivers at its price point, the sound stage’s sophistication at mid-range makes it a good option for audiophiles and drummers.

 In-ear Monitor Buying Guide

-Whether you are looking for in ear monitors for drummers or if you simply want ones for everyday use, there are various things you need to consider before making the purchase—everything from the build quality to the clarity of the sound matters.
+Whether you are looking for cheap in ear monitors for drummers or if you simply want the best for everyday use, there are various things you need to consider before making the purchase—everything from the build quality to the clarity of the sound matters.
 In-ear monitors are more expensive than your consumer earbuds, so finding the right one is essential.

 What Are In-ear Monitors?

 In-ear monitors are audio listening devices that are used by musicians to monitor various audio sources.
 For example, a drummer can use them to listen to his drums and his fellow band members’ sounds.
 They are known as in-ears because they are positioned inside your ear canals to give improved sound isolation.